East Carolina University

 Please be aware that if selected as a candidate of choice, an automatic e-mail will be sent to the individuals entered by the applicant in the References section the PeopleAdmin applicant tracking system.
 Letters of reference submitted via the PeopleAdmin applicant tracking system will be verified and considered towards meeting this requirement.

 In order to be considered for this position, applicants must complete a candidate profile online via the PeopleAdmin system and submit any requested documents.
 Additionally, applicants that possess the preferred education and experience must also possess the minimum education/experience, if applicable.

-Applications must be received in the Department of Human Resources by the closing date of 11/28/2022 to be considered.
-Please submit an online ECU application for vacancy # 936422 to ECU Human Resources at http://jobs.ecu.edu.
+Applications will be considered until position is filled.
+Please submit an online ECU application for vacancy # 940735 to ECU Human Resources at http://jobs.ecu.edu.

 Eligibility for Employment

 Final candidates are subject to criminal & sex offender background checks.
 Some vacancies also require credit or motor vehicle checks.
 ECU participates in E-Verify.
 Federal law requires all employers to verify the identity and employment eligibility of all persons hired to work in the United States.